Interface TFT display with STM32

-Today, in this tutorial, I am going to show you, How to interface a TFT display with STM32.
+Today, in this tutorial, we will see how to interface a TFT display with STM32.
 This tutorial will only cover the parallel connection today.
-For SPI connection, I will write another tutorial soon.

 I am using STM32CUBEIDE and STM32F103C8 microcontroller for this purpose.